 Tips for writing your project poster with Confluence

-To set up your entire team for project success, use the project poster template to run the Project Poster Play.
-The Project Poster helps you validate assumptions and understand the problem you’re solving for.
-When you’re done, all the need-to-know details will live in this simple, collaborative document so that everybody can easily understand the context and business case for your project.
+To set your team up for project success, use the project poster template to run the Project Poster Play.
+The Project Poster Play helps you validate assumptions and understand the problem you're solving.
+Once completed, this simple, collaborative document will house all the essential project details.
+This will help everyone grasp your project's context and business case.

-In the kick-off session, focus on defining the problem and setting your project goals.
-Then share it with your project sponsor as early as possible to get their feedback, which you'll incorporate in future sessions as your project develops.
+In the kick-off session, define the problem and set your project goals.
+Then, share it with your project sponsor as early as possible to get their feedback, which you'll incorporate in future sessions as your project develops.

 How to use the project poster template

 Step 1.
 Start with the basics